pflynn157/tiny-lang/Readme.md

-## Orka
+## Tiny Lang

-Welcome to Orka!
-Orka is yet another one of my compiler/programming language projects.
-The language itself is similar to Ida, but there are enough changes to make it its own thing.
-Backwards compatibility is not possible or intended.
-The primary goal of this project is to learn LLVM.
-See the section on the compiler for more information.

-Note that this is not ready for heavy production use.
-It's mainly meant as a learning project, so treat it as such :)
+Welcome to Tiny Lang!
+Tiny Lang is a fork of my Orka compiler/programming language project.
+Unlike my other forks, however, this is not meant to be some new and improved version.
+This is a simplified version that adheres to a spec that I wrote for a very simple programming language.
+In other words, it's an example implementation.

+This project was born out of another one.
+I started a project to test implementing a compiler in another programming language, and I got stuck not really knowing what I was implementing.
+Most of my previous languages are broken in some way (to date, Orka is my most complete and functional language).
+However, Orka and many of the other languages for that matter are too big for quick implementations.
+I thought about C, but C is a real language designed for serious, real-world work, and it has its share of quirks I didn't want to deal with.
+Finally, I'm lazy, and I didn't want to have to create some example implementation from scratch.

+The solution: Create a downsided version of Orka that contains the most essential programming elements.
+This downsized language is meant to be usable for most real-world tasks, but simple enough to where a compiler or interpreter can be implemented quickly.

 ### The Language

-For full language documenation, see here: [https://patrickflynn.co/orka-language](https://patrickflynn.co/orka-language/).
-Language features include:
+The language is very simple.
+It contains only these structures:
+* Functions

-* i8, i16, i32, i64, char, string, float, and bool data types
+* i8, i16, i32, i64 (signed and unsigned), char, string, and bool data types
+* Constants
 * Arrays (all dynamically allocated on the heap)
-* Integer-based enums
+* Structures
+* If/elif/else conditional statements
-* Structs
+* While loops

-* Modern and varied control structures
-* Standard and core libraries
-* Preprocessor for the libraries
+And that's all!

 Here's a sample of the language: